Pyogenics/py2bf/README.md

 printFeatures()

+def featuresWithArgs(feature):
+	print(feature)

+featuresWithArgs("Arguments to functions work")

-variables = "And so do variables, just not inside functions........" print(variables)
+variables = "And so do variables outside functions" print(variables)
 ```